 When I moved to Italy to become an au pair in 2008, I decided that instead of flying from London to Turin, I’d take the train.
 Despite lasting nearly nine hours, the journey was fantastic thanks to the views of the French countryside and the Italian Alps, one of the most stunning mountain ranges I’ve ever seen.

 The word for mountain in Italian is montagna (feminine, plural: montagne).

 Italy boasts three important mountain ranges: the Alps and the Dolomites in the north and the Apennines mountains along most parts of the peninsula.
-The Alps are home to Monte Bianco, the highest peak in Europe.
+The Alps are home to Monte Bianco, the highest peak in Western Europe.

 Il Monte Bianco è la montagna più alta dell’Europa occidentale.

 Mont Blanc is the highest mountain in Western Europe.

 The singular montagna can also be used to refer to the mountains if you are referring to a mountainous area.